Rebecca (musical): Act I

-Members of an elite golf club gossip about Maxim and his new wife ("Wir sind British").
-Later, Ben, a mentally handicapped man, is in the boat house ("Sie's fort") and meets "I".
-He rambles about how she is better than Rebecca until Maxim returns and finds that "I" is near the boathouse.
-This causes Maxim to fly into a rage due to his dark memories ("Gott, warum").
-Frank Crawley is in his office discussing the upcoming ball as well as the late Rebecca with "I".
-He reassures her that she doesn't need to be just like Rebecca to gain Maxim's love and be socially respected ("Ehrlichkeit und vertrauen").
-Later at the ball, everyone is waltzing ("Der Ball von Manderley").
-Mrs. Van Hopper enters ("I'm an American Woman").
-"I" is in her room in the dress Mrs. Danvers suggested she wear, hoping to impress both the guests and Maxim ("Heut' nacht verzauber' ich die Welt").
-She emerges and begins to descend the staircase to the party.
-The guests freeze in horror, realizing that the dress "I" is wearing is the same one Rebecca had worn at last year's ball.
-Maxim bursts into fury and "I" runs upstairs crying, while Mrs. Danvers looks on malevolently.
+Ben, an intellectually disabled man, meets Mrs. de Winter in the Manderley boat house ("Sie's fort") and compares her favorably to Rebecca, describing her predecessor as vindictive and cruel.
+Upon learning that his wife is at the boathouse, Maxim flies into an inexplicable fury and expresses his anger that Rebecca's absence continues to cast a shadow over his marriage ("Gott, warum").
+When Mrs. de Winter voices her insecurities to Frank Crawley, the manager of the estate and Maxim's best friend, he reassures her that she doesn't need to try to emulate Rebecca's social accomplishments ("Ehrlichkeit und vertrauen").
+At the ball ("Der Ball von Manderley"), Mrs. Van Hopper performs ("I'm an American Woman").
+As Mrs. de Winter changes into the ball gown suggested by Mrs. Danvers, she hopes that she will impress both the guests and Maxim ("Heut' nacht verzauber' ich die Welt"), but as she descends the staircase to the party, the guests look on in horror; the dress Mrs. de Winter is wearing is the same one Rebecca had worn at last year's ball.
+Maxim bursts into a rage, his bride flees the ball in tears, and Mrs. Danvers looks on malevolently.

 Act II

-At night, "I" stands outside Rebecca's room hoping to sort out the previous night's accident, while Mrs. Danvers is inside the room ("Und das, und das, und das").
-Mrs. Danvers makes "I" uncomfortable and she runs off when Mrs. Danvers menaces her ("Tu nicht, was sie empört!" ...
+The following evening, Mrs. de Winter attempts to explain herself ("Und das, und das, und das"), only to be menaced by Mrs. Danvers ("Tu nicht, was sie empört!" ...
 "Nur ein schritt").
-At the seaside, the people of Cornwall find the remains of a shipwreck and with it, Rebecca's boat with her body inside the cabin("Flotsam and Jetsam").
-"I" runs to the boat house and sees Ben and a disheveled Maxim, who had gone to help the sailors.
-He tells "I" that Rebecca was a manipulative and deceitful person and that he never really loved her.
-After he confronted Rebecca about her multiple affairs, an altercation between the two ensued, in which Maxim snapped and pushed Rebecca, causing her to hit her head and die from a concussion.
-He had panickedly hid the body in the boat. ("Now she has returned" ...
-"No smile was ever so cold").
-Maxim is suspected of having killed Rebecca, and an investigation is taking place.
-The next morning in the house, Beatrice is panicking about the hearing but notices and subsequently compliments "I"'s newfound confidence (Die Stärker Einer Frau).
-"I" confronts Mrs. Danvers, having had enough of her unfair treatment, and makes some changes in the house's decor, discarding all of Rebecca's items ("Mrs. de Winter bin Ich").
-"I" is now a confident woman; when she breaks the Cupid statue again, she is no longer frightened.
+At the seaside, the people of Cornwall find the wreck of Rebecca's sailing boat with her body inside the cabin ("Strandgut").
+Mrs. de Winter encounters Ben and a disheveled Maxim, who had gone to help the sailors; Maxim explains to his wife that Rebecca was a deceitful person who manipulated him into marriage and had multiple affairs.
+When Maxim confronted Rebecca about her incestuous affair with Jack Favell, an altercation ensued in which Maxim pushed Rebecca, causing her to suffer a concussion and die; in a panic, he took her body to the boat and scuttled it ("Kein Lächenln war je so kalt").
+Maxim is suspected of having killed Rebecca, and his implausible alibi leads to an official investigation of his involvement in her murder.
+Mrs. de Winter comforts a terrified Beatrice, who remarks on her sister-in-law's strength and courage (Die Stärker Einer Frau).
+A newly confident Mrs. de Winter redecorates Manderley to her own tastes, brushing aside the furious comments of a shocked Mrs. Danvers ("Mrs. de Winter bin Ich").